Skip to main content

 How long does serotonin syndrome last?

-It’s hard to say.
+It’s hard to say how long serotonin syndrome will last.
 Most of the time, serotonin syndrome will get better within 1 to 2 days after you stop taking the medication that caused it.

-But sometimes, it can take longer for serotonin syndrome to go away — especially if your symptoms were caused by a long-acting medication like fluoxetine or selegiline.
+But sometimes, it can take longer for serotonin syndrome to go away.
+This is especially true if your symptoms were caused by a long-acting medication, like fluoxetine or selegiline.
 It can also take longer to recover if you have a severe case of serotonin syndrome.
 In these situations, your symptoms can continue for days or even weeks.

 How can I prevent serotonin syndrome?

-If you take medications that affect serotonin, make sure you:
+If you take medications that affect serotonin, make sure to:

 • Always point this out to your prescriber and pharmacist.

-• Avoid taking more than one medication that affects serotonin at a time — unless directed to do so by your doctor.
+• Avoid taking more than one medication that affects serotonin at a time, unless directed to do so by your healthcare team.

-• Use prescription medications only as prescribed by your healthcare provider, and avoid taking extra doses.
+• Use prescription medications only as prescribed, and avoid taking extra doses.

-• Check with your healthcare provider before starting OTC medications or supplements to make sure they don’t increase serotonin levels.
+• Check with your prescriber before starting OTC medications or supplements.
+They can help you make sure the medications or supplements don’t increase serotonin levels.

 The bottom line

-Though serotonin syndrome is rare, you should keep an eye out for symptoms — especially if you take more than one medication that affects serotonin.
-And if you’re concerned about serotonin syndrome, talk with your healthcare provider as soon as possible.
-They can help you use (and combine) medications responsibly, and help you to manage serotonin syndrome symptoms in the rare chance that they do occur.
+Though serotonin syndrome is rare, you should keep an eye out for symptoms, especially if you take more than one medication that affects serotonin.
+And, if you’re concerned about serotonin syndrome, talk with a healthcare professional as soon as possible.
+They can help you use (and combine) medications responsibly.
+They can also help you to manage serotonin syndrome symptoms, in the rare chance that they do occur.

 why trust our exports reliability shield